Saint's Row IV - Review

 TL;DR (Conclusion)

 The biggest problem Saints Row IV suffers from is the same thing that most sequels to great movies and great games suffer from: a predecessor that was too good.
 I know my review was pretty harsh and I pointed out a lot of flaws, but I still enjoyed my time with Saints Row IV.
 It's a fun game.
-Using the super powers to fly around the city is a blast, and there is still some quality writing to the humor and story.
+Using the superpowers to fly around the city is a blast, and there is still some quality writing to the humor and story.
 However, there are a lot of cracks on the surface and beneath it that hinder the overall experience.
-Some poor design choices, whether they were the result of time constraints or just misguided judgement, prevent Saints Row IV from achieving the heights of the last game.
+Some poor design choices, whether they were the result of time constraints or just misguided judgment, prevent Saints Row IV from achieving the heights of the last game.
 If you are curious about how the story of the Third Street Saints goes, it's still worth your time, just temper your expectations a little bit.

 Do you agree or disagree?
 Tell me what you think in the comments!